skycoin/skywire/integration/InteractiveEnvironments.md

    4. $CHAT_A, $CHAT_B - addresses and ports for `skychat`-apps on node_A and node_C
 4. Aliases in shell-window: `CLI_A`, `CLI_B`, `CLI_C`

-### SSH Test Environment
+### skyssh Test Environment

-The SSH Test Environment will define the following:
+The skyssh Test Environment will define the following:

 - skywire-services running on localhost
 - 3 `skywire-visor`s:
-  - NodeA - running  `SSH` app
+  - NodeA - running  `skyssh` app
   - NodeB - intermediary node without apps
-  - NodeC - running `SSH-client` app
+  - NodeC - running `skyssh-client` app

 **Run**